ahmednooor/SRS/README.md

 ## Contributions/Issues/Feedback
 > Contributions to this project directly is not recommended.
 Feel free to fork it and modify according to your needs.
-Feel free too post any issues/feedback in the issues section.
+Feel free to post any issues/feedback in the issues section.

 ## Licence and Credits